 Local Hard Money Lenders Can Help You Better Manage Your Rehab Project

-As a hard money lender, we make our loans on the after-repair value of the property, not on its value at the time of purchase.
-For us it means that it’s essential that the borrower finishes the renovations agreed on.
-For the borrower it means that all or a part of his or her rehab costs is typically set aside in a separate escrow account.
+Private lenders base their loans on the after-repair value of the property, not on its value at the time of purchase.
+For us, it means that it’s essential that the borrower finishes the renovations agreed on.
+For the borrower, it means that all or a part of his or her rehab costs is typically set aside in a separate construction escrow account.
 The funds are dispersed only when the borrower completes specific renovation stages.

 For the venture to be a success it’s essential that both parties live up to their ends of the bargain.
-The borrower must insure that the rehab progresses as agreed.
+The borrower must ensure that the rehab progresses as agreed.
 In its turn, the hard money lender must disperse the funds promptly.
-A local hard money lender is in an excellent position to do so fast.
-For instance, at New Funding Resources we typically schedule a draw inspection at our borrowers’ earliest convenience.
+Local hard money lenders are in an excellent position to do so fast.
+For instance, we typically schedule a draw inspection at our borrowers’ earliest convenience.
 We also send the funds electronically right to the borrower account.
 The proximity to the property and the size of our company ensures smooth communication between departments.
 It’s frequently not the case with larger out-of-state lenders saddled with levels of bureaucracy.

 Local Hard Money Lenders Are Faster and More Responsive

 So let’s talk more about bureaucracy.
 Truth be told, local lenders tend to be on a smaller size.
 What it means is that they move faster, are more nimble and often provide unparalleled access to a decision maker.
 Each day you are waiting for a draw or a returned phone call or have a dispute with your lender about the quality of your rehab can potentially cost you thousands of dollars.
 It’s literally eating into your profits.
 Time is money, especially in the rehab business.
-You need to work with a local lender who communicates effectively and minimizes delays.
+You need to work with local hard money lenders who communicate effectively and minimize delays.

 Local Hard Money Lenders Are … Well… Local